HuidaeCho/projpicker/README.md

 # Plan

 For now, this project will be written in Python for prototyping.
-Once it is implement, if its performance is slow, it will be rewritten in C.
+Once it is implemented, if its performance is slow, it will be rewritten in C.

 # Discussions